Joint Degree Programs

 J.D./M.A.
 Political Science and J.D./M.A.
 International Affairs

 The joint J.D./M.A.
 Program in Law and Political Science or International Affairs allows students to complete the two degrees in 4 years, whereas pursuing them separately would require 5 years.
-This is possible because up to 18 hours of student's course work will count jointly towards both degrees (9 hours of Political Science credits may be applied towards the law degree and 9 hours of Law School credits may be applied to the Political Science degree.
+This is possible because up to 18 hours of student's course work will count jointly towards both degrees (9 hours of Political Science credits may be applied towards the law degree and 9 hours of Law School credits may be applied to the Political Science degree).
 Students seeking admission to the dual program must apply to both the Graduate School Department of Political Science and the Law School.
-Students must meet the admission requirements for each, but their application to the Graduate School may include LSAT scores in lieu of GRE scores.
-Additional information regarding the joint J.D./M.A.
+Additional information regarding the dual J.D./M.A.
 Political Science can be found here.
 More information regarding the J.D./M.A International Affairs can be found here.

 Contact Office: